pluralsight/PS-AutoLab-Env/Configurations/Implement-Windows-Server-DHCP-2016/Instructions.md

 * 1 Server (s1)
 * 2 Clients with RSAT (Cli1,Cli2)

-*## To get started:
+*## To get started

     To run the full lab setup, which includes Setup-Lab, Run-Lab, Enable-Internet, and Validate-Lab:
     PS> Unattend-Lab

     To run the commands individually to setup the lab environment:

     Run the following for initial setup:
     PS> Setup-Lab

-    To start the LAb, and apply configurations the first time:
+    To start the Lab, and apply configurations the first time:
     PS> Run-Lab

     To enable Internet access for the VM's, run: